particle-iot/docs/src/content/support/troubleshooting/common-issues.md

 {{device-animation device "blink" "cyan" }}

-If your Electron is blinking cyan and sometimes orange/red without connecting, it is helpful to first try to manually update your firmware, in the same way as listed as above.
+If your {{device}} is blinking cyan and sometimes orange/red without connecting, it is helpful to first try to manually update your firmware, in the same way as listed as above.
 If this does not work, then move on to a key reset.

 ### Public Key Reset

 Sometimes, a firmware upgrade will not be enough to solve your Photon's problem.
-If your are still having an issue, and particularly **if your Electron is blinking cyan and sometimes orange/red without connecting**, It's time to try resetting the public key.
+If your are still having an issue, and particularly **if your {{device}} is blinking cyan and sometimes orange/red without connecting**, It's time to try resetting the public key.

-Put the Electron into Listening mode (blinking blue) by holding down MODE until it blinks blue.
+Put the {{device}} into Listening mode (blinking blue) by holding down MODE until it blinks blue.
 Then issue the CLI command:

 ```
 particle serial identify